 - Expand incentives necessary to always retain Dunwoody’s reputation as the “police department of choice” to police recruits.

 - Expand technology tools to aid crime prevention and criminal investigations.

 - Ensure the pace of police coverage availability and incoming 911 calls

 - Stay ahead of crime incidents to maintain a leading public safety edge.

 - Continue to hold the DeKalb County ambulance provider accountable to our contract standards of response times and advanced life support services.
 Accept nothing less for the safety of our residents, businesses, and daily visitors.

 - Dunwoody schools and our community are integrally connected.
-While we continue to work toward a future independent school system through a constitutional change, we have to leverage the limited powers given to our city by the State of Georgia to advocate for our schools’ needs.
+While we continue to work toward a future independent school system and other options, we have to leverage the limited powers given to our city by the State of Georgia to advocate for our schools’ needs.

 - Strengthen relationships between the City of Dunwoody with key DeKalb County School District staff members.

-- Facilitate lines of communications across each Dunwoody school’s elected parent Advisory Council with City Council to help guide assessment of local school needs and develop strategies for a unified message to DCSD and the DeKalb Board of Education.
+- Establish Mayor’s Schools Advisory Committee to facilitate lines of communications across each Dunwoody school’s elected parent Advisory Council with City Council to help guide assessment of local school needs and develop strategies for a unified message to DCSD and the DeKalb Board of Education.